 Listing expense categories and limits

-The policy should highlight on what category of expenses the employees can avail reimbursements.
-The expense categories would mostly include costs such as — food, hotels, rental car, etc. Also, your policies must communicate spending limits on specific expense categories, if any.
+The policy should highlight on what category of business expenses the employees can avail reimbursements.
+The expense categories would mostly include costs such as — food, hotels, rental car, etc. Also, your expense policies must communicate spending limits on specific expense categories, if any.

 Mentioning non-reimbursable items

 A company can state what items it would not cover through the policy.
 For example, expenses like alcohol, child-care, hotel or airplane upgrades, etc. may not be covered by a specific company.
-These expenses should be mentioned clearly in a section of the policy.
+These expenses should be mentioned clearly in a section of the expense policy.

 Defining procedures around reporting expenses

 Expense reporting is a necessary procedure to make sure expenses are as per the set limit.
 Additionally, it is crucial to make sure the employees get reimbursed for personal expenses made for the business.
-Employees should know how to report their expenses and what documentation is required to ensure they get reimbursed.
+Employees should know how to report their business expenses and what documentation is required to ensure they get reimbursed.

 Here are some important aspects your travel policy must contain: